Samarth-git04/Victoria_Budget_2025-2026_Analysis/README.md

 > A visual deep‑dive into Victoria’s State Budget—tracking revenue streams, economic drivers, and cashflow health to inform strategic planning.

-> Note : This project was mostly a "fun" self project I did.
+> Note : This was mostly a "fun" self project I did.
 So, I haven't thought much of a practical value for this.

 ---